RusticusMax/wow_player_histo/README.md

 pvp_player_histo.py
 - Status: (scraping web) Working
-- Purpose: Create a CSV read list of top pvp players/  Useful for determining which specs are the most popular.
+- Purpose: Create a CSV ready list of top pvp players/  Useful for determining which specs are the most popular.
 - TO DO:
 1) Embed plotting (interactive) directly in app